SCV Means Business – AMS Fulfillment and Princess Cruises

 They’ve even collaborated with College of the Canyons to create a training center for employees, which has become the first federally-funded logistics apprentice program in the country.
 The workforce development team in SCV helped them become not just a social enterprise, but a B Corporation which essentially means that greatness isn’t measured by profits alone, but through interaction with the community and environment as well as a culture shift towards an inclusive and sustainable economy.

-The move to SCV ended up helping them find the talent with the necessary experience and backgrounds they were looking for.
+Locating their corporate headquarters in SCV actually helped them find the talent with the necessary experience and backgrounds they were looking for.
 As a bonus, Princess employees found that the area was very family-friendly with a high quality of life compared to more urban areas.

 Want to hear more from these companies and others around the SCV?
 Check out our podcast, SCV Means Business, to get the full interviews.